kodecocodes/i9t/swift-2/swift-2.markdown

 }
 ```

-In case where you can guarantee that the call will never fail by throwing an error or when catching the error does not provide any benefit (such as a critical situation where the app cannot continue operating); you can bypass the `do/catch` requirement.
+In a situation where you can guarantee that a throwing call will never fail or when catching a thrown error does not provide any benefit (such as a critical situation where the app cannot continue operating); you can bypass the `do/catch` requirement.
 To do so, you simply type an `!` after `try`.

 Try (no pun intended) entering the following into the playground.
 You should notice a runtime error appear.

 ```
 let p = try!
 Person.parse(["foo": "bar"])